✨ Explore Italian Girl Touch

 • take breaks

-• prioritize your wellbeing
+• prioritise your wellbeing

 Your emotional energy is precious — guard it with care.